Getting Started

 - Poisson LDS

-- Gaussian emissions
+- Gaussian and Poisson emissions

 Quick Start